 Albeit much exploration in this topic, there are no criteria that prove to be significantly better than the others (actually, the simple magnitude pruning has been argued as (one of) the SOTA~\cite{gale2019state}).
-Since this topic is already well discussed in prior surveys in traditional pruning, we will not cover it in depth here.
-Yet one point worth mention is that, the core idea underpinning most theoretical pruning criteria now is to \emph{select the weights whose absence induces the least loss change}.
-This idea and its variant have been practiced for a long time in the traditional pruning context~\cite{OBD,OBS,wang2019eigendamage,MolTyrKar17,molchanov2019importance}, which continues to the PaI case, as we will see.
+Since this topic is already well discussed in prior surveys in PaT, we will not cover it in depth here.
+One point worth mention is that, the core idea underpinning most pruning criteria now is to \emph{select the weights whose absence induces the least loss change}.
+This idea and its variant have been followed for a long time in PaT~\cite{OBD,OBS,wang2019eigendamage,MolTyrKar17,molchanov2019importance}, which continues to PaI, as we will see.

 \bb{(4)~Pruning schedule}.
-With all three aspects determined, we also need to specify the schedule of pruning.
+After the three aspects determined above, we finally need to specify the schedule of pruning.
 There are three typical choices~\cite{wang2019structured}. \textbf{(i)} \textit{One-shot}: network sparsity (defined by the ratio of zeroed weights in a network) goes from $0$ to a target number \emph{in a single step}, then finetune. \textbf{(ii)} \textit{Progressive}: network sparsity goes from $0$ to a target number \emph{gradually}, typically along with network training; then finetune. \textbf{(iii)} \textit{Iterative}: network sparsity goes from $0$ to an intermediate target number, then finetune; then repeat the process until the target sparsity is achieved.
 Note, both (ii) and (iii) are characterized by \emph{pruning interleaved with network training}.
 Therefore, there is \emph{no} fundamental boundary between the two.
 Some works thus use the two terms interchangeably.
 One consensus is that, progressive and iterative pruning outperform the one-shot counterpart when pruning the same number of weights because they allow more time for the network to adapt.
-In the PaI context, LTH employs \textit{iterative} pruning, which seriously increases the training cost.
-PaI works featured by pre-selected masks (\eg,~\cite{wang2020picking}) are thus motivated to solve this problem.
+In PaI, LTH employs \textit{iterative} pruning, which increases the training cost significantly.
+PaI works featured by pre-selected masks (\eg,~\cite{wang2020picking}) are thereby motivated to resolve this problem.